taher143/Kivy_Test_codes/README.md

 # Kivy_Test_codes
-it's compilation of some of the kivy example and source code from internet.
+it's compilation of some of the kivy example and source codes.